optiklab/ConsoleTetris/README.md

 $> dotnet run
 ```

+## How to play?

+* Left & Right Arrows - move left & right
+* Down Arrow - drop with speed
+* Space - Rotate
+* E - exit
+* R - reset

+## Is there end/win?

+I wasn't so thoughtful about this prototype.
+There are no WIN in the end.

 ## License

 I'm not sure why you would be interested in License, but in case you do - feel free to use this code in any way you need.